open-amt-cloud-toolkit/mps/docs/index.md

 Intel® vPro™ Platforms offer hardware-enhanced security features and remote manageability, also known as out-of-band manageability, using Intel® Active Management Technology (Intel&reg; AMT).
 With Intel&reg; AMT, administrators remotely manage, repair, and update network assets, such as systems and edge devices.
 In the event that a network asset is powered off or the operating system is unavailable, administrators can power on the asset.

-ActivEdge provides modular microservices and libraries for integration of hardware provisioning, out-of-band manageability, and other Intel&reg; AMT features with both new and existing management consoles, software solutions, and more.
+ActivEdge provides open-source, modular microservices and libraries for integration of hardware provisioning, out-of-band manageability, and other Intel&reg; AMT features with both new and existing management consoles, software solutions, and more.
 As an open source implementation, ActivEdge makes it easier for IT departments and ISVs to adopt, integrate, and customize out-of-band management solutions for Intel® vPro™ Platforms.

 Read more about Intel&reg; AMT features and capabilities [here](https://software.intel.com/content/www/us/en/develop/topics/iot/hardware/vpro-platform-retail.html).